 What benefits does a Hult Prize Campus Director receive?

-All Campus Directors will qualify for over 25 incentives, amongst which include meeting Hult Prize Global Final judges and Prof. Mohammad Yunus along with a trip to New York to attend the United Nations Headquarters.
+All Campus Directors will qualify for over 25 incentives, amongst which include meeting Hult Prize Global Final judges and Prof. Mohammad Yunus along with a trip to our Global Finals.

 How are Hult Prize On Campus events ranked?

 Hult Prize On Campus events will be ranked on four criteria including: number of teams that participate, types and number of judges recruited, media articles around your event and an X factor activity.